jameshughes89/cs4XX-EvolutionaryComputation/site/topics/particle-swarm-optimization/pso.rst

     :align: center
     :target: https://en.wikipedia.org/wiki/Particle_swarm_optimization

-    Particles moving through a three-dimensional space represented in two-dimensions with the third dimension being represented by colour.
+    Particles moving through a two-dimensional space with a third dimension, a function of the two-dimensions, being represented by colour.
+In this example, the particles are trying to move towards positions that minimize the the third dimension.
 Arrows associated with each particle represents the particle's velocity.
 Over time, the particles, although acting independent, while also being influenced by particles within the population, cluster around the global minimum.

 Representation